Bushman upright fridge review; do they live up to the hype?

 I recall finding a piece of black plastic in the back of the canopy many months before, so it had obviously been dead for some time, and running without the fan.
 The fan is held in with cable ties using black plastic spacers, and in my opinion is too close to one side of the condenser, which likely caused it to grab at some stage and do damage.

 Bushman were very good about it and sent a new fan out immediately, with no questions asked and the fridge never stopped working, but it was pretty frustrating to find!
+If you want to read more, check out Bushman Fridge Fan Failure.

 The ice block container is poorly finished